 - ~90% of your first-time guests will have visited your website first.
 The scariest statistic?
 The percentage who visited your website and decided not to attend.

-- Many will “visit” your church and “attend” a service ONLINE before ever deciding to physically attending your campus.
+- Many will “visit” your church and “attend” a service ONLINE before ever deciding to physically attend your campus.
 Especially post-COVID.

 Let’s ensure your website is as good as possible!
 Be honest with these clues and make a list of improvements you can start today.